Why Do Dogs Run Away? 6 Reasons Behind It

 No matter if you’ve got an escape artist at home or a dog who rarely leaves your side – losing your buddy is a frightening experience.
 Whether that’s from a habit of chasing down smaller animals or if your dog tends to spook easily.
 It’s enough to make you wonder: why do dogs run away?
 And how can you plan ahead for if (or when) they do?
 Let’s cover the top 6 reasons underlying this behavior, what you can do to prevent it, and how a GPS dog tracker can help you make sure you never lose your buddy again.

 There are several factors which may lead to a dog running away.
-Let’s explore them in more detail below.
+Including:

-Some dogs will experience separation anxiety when their humans are away, which could lead to them acting a bit… off.
-Destroying things, chewing furniture, peeing indoors, trying to escape or run away – these are all symptoms of separation anxiety in dogs.
+Some dogs will experience separation anxiety when their humans are away, which could lead to them destroying things, chewing furniture, peeing indoors, or even trying to escape or run away.
 Dogs with separation anxiety might not know how to handle their nerves, or might try to make friends and meet others when you’re away.
-(Or even more, they might even escape the house to come and find you!)
+(Or even more, escape the house to come and find you!)

 “If your female dog is in heat, she may, unfortunately, try to get out and find herself a Prince Charming.
 I have had this happen, with my dog turning up five miles from home.